Programa de Pós-Graduação em Materiais

 • Thermal Analysis (4 credits)

-• Four additional credits in Research Methodology, Analysis and Characterization of Materials, or Seminars in Engineering and Materials Science.
+• 4 (four) credits in Seminars in Engineering and Materials Science.

 Excess credits in mandatory courses can be counted as elective credits.
 In addition, a proficiency exam in a foreign language other than English (already assessed for the Master's degree), aimed at reading and understanding texts, is also mandatory.